15 Best State Parks in Wisconsin You Should Visit This Year

 Wisconsin’s State Parks system has more than 100 properties, 47 State Parks, 41 trails, and 9 recreational areas.

 All provide unique and gorgeous scenic views, recreation, and history.
-Whether you are into hiking up hills, kicking back in the kayak, or just enjoying some fresh air, there is a spot for you in one of the best state parks in Wisconsin and recreation areas.
+Whether you are into hiking up hills, kicking back in the kayak, or just enjoying some fresh air, there is a spot for you in one of the best parks in Wisconsin and recreation areas.

 What Are the Admission Fees To Wisconsin State Park?